• Skip to main content

 A-Frame Cottage, Montfair Resort Farm, Crozet

 Set in Crozet, a short drive from both Charlottesville and Shenandoah National Park, Montfair Resort Farm is an eco-friendly resort with uniquely designed guest cottages.
-The 129-acre property also provides countless opportunities for outdoors lovers.
+The 129-acre property also provides countless opportunities for outdoor lovers.

 Converted Cabooses, Grassy Creek Cabooses & Depot, Fancy Gap